 Read in 1 min Bible Activities and Sermons » Activity Type » Craft Print / Download Article Facebook Twitter Pinterest Email Elementary Bible Activity Craft: Sailboats (Acts 27) Published: June 29, 2011 This elementary Bible craft has kids build their own sailboats as they learn about the story of Paul’s voyage in Acts 27.
-You’ll need for each child: glue, a plastic-foam sandwich box (cut in half), a 5 1/2 X 11-inch plastic-foam meat tray, an empty thread spool, a thin straw, and card stock cut into the shape of sails and flags.
-Elementary Bible Activity Craft: Sailboats (Acts 27) Help glue the plastic-foam sandwich-box-half upside down to the upper side of the meat tray to make the ship and its cabin.
+For each child, you’ll need: glue a plastic-foam sandwich box (cut in half) a 5 1/2 X 11-inch plastic-foam meat tray an empty thread spool a thin straw cardstock cut into the shape of sails and flags Elementary Bible Activity Craft: Sailboats (Acts 27) Help glue the plastic-foam sandwich-box-half upside down to the upper side of the meat tray to make the ship and its cabin.
 Then glue the spool to the top of the sandwich box.
 Put the straw through the hole in the spool and punch it into the top of the sandwich box, but not through the meat tray.
 Glue the sails to the straw “mast.”
 Go to a lake or pool.
 If you don’t have access to either of these, fill a small wading pool with water.
 Have kids test the sea-worthiness of their sailboats.
 Then tell them the story of Paul’s voyage from Acts 27.
 Ask: How do you think Paul and the sailors felt during the storm?
 How did God take care of the people on the ship?
 What are some “storms” or hard things that threaten to shipwreck our lives?
 How can we trust God to take care of us during those storms?
 Tom Fethe Knoxville, Tennessee © Group Publishing, Inc. All rights reserved.
 No unauthorized use or duplication permitted.
 Get our FREE enewsletter!
 Join thousands of other children’s ministry leaders, getting fresh, helpful ideas delivered weekly to your inbox.
 Sign Up Please enter valid email address Sign Up Recieve offers and promos from Group?
 Got it!
 Would you also like offers and promos from Group?
 Yes!
 No Thanks, you're all set!